 This is a joint program between the Canada Border Services Agency (CBSA) and U.S Customs and Border Protection, for frequent, low-risk travel between Canada and the U.S. by land, sea and air.
-Boaters can call a Telephone Reporting Centre (TRC) 30 minutes to 4 hours prior to arrival.
+Boaters can call a Telephone Reporting Centre (TRC) 30 minutes (minimum) to 4 hours (maximum) prior to arrival in Canada.
 Everyone in the boat must be a NEXUS member, otherwise regular reporting procedures must be followed.
-A NEXUS card will likely replace the I-68 and CANPASS programs, and can be used instead of a passport when entering the U.S. by land or water (but not by air).
+(A NEXUS card will likely replace the I-68 and CANPASS programs, and can be used instead of a passport when entering the U.S. by land or water.)
 Read a letter from an American boater using Nexus on the west coast.
 [Government directory: NEXUS]

-is a telephone reporting system for recreational boaters entering Canada from the U.S. operated by the Canadian Border Services Agency.
-Report your estimated arrival time by calling 1-888-CANPASS (1-888-226-7277) up to four hours before arriving in Canada at any approved marina or dock.
+This is a telephone reporting system for recreational boaters entering Canada from the U.S. operated by the Canadian Border Services Agency.
+You are required to report to the CBSA at least 30 minutes (minimum) and up to four hours (maximum) prior to arriving in Canada by calling 1-888-CANPASS (1-888-226-7277 Canada/U.S.).
 Check for latest changes.
 [Government directory: CBSA, Border Control]